emartisoft/furiatuneGUI/README.md

 ### Startup-Sequence
 If RIGHT mouse button is held upon boot then furiatuneGUI starts.
 How to do?
 * Copy furiatune and furiatuneGUI to C drawer
-* Add these lines to the beginning of the startup-sequence file (furiatuneGUI/Startup-Sequence/Startup-Sequence.txt)
+* Add these lines to the beginning of the S:Startup-sequence file (furiatuneGUI/Startup-Sequence/Startup-Sequence.txt)

 ~~~~ bash
 C:GetMouseInput LOCAL